Federal Government of Germany

-Election and Appointment
+Election and appointment

-The Chancellor is Germany's chief executive leader; accordingly, a government's tenure is linked to the Chancellor's tenure, which is in turn linked to parliamentary confidence: The Chancellor's term begins with his or her appointment and ends, if a newly elected Bundestag sits for the first time.
+The Chancellor is Germany's chief executive leader; accordingly, a government's tenure is linked to the Chancellor's tenure, which is in turn linked to parliamentary confidence.
+The Chancellor's term begins with their appointment and ends when a newly elected Bundestag sits for the first time.

 The Chancellor is elected by the federal parliament (Bundestag) on proposal of the President of Germany with a majority of all members of the Bundestag (Chancellor-majority).
 However, the Bundestag is free to disregard the President's proposal (which has, as of 2025, never happened), in which case the parliament may within 14 days hold further ballots and try to elect another individual, which the parties in the Bundestag can now propose themselves, to the post with the same so called Chancellor-majority, whom the President is then obliged to appoint.
 If the Bundestag fails to do so, a last ballot will be held on the 15th day (again the parties in the Bundestag may field candidates): If an individual is elected with the Chancellor-majority, the President must appoint them as Chancellor.
 If not, the President is free to either appoint the individual, who received a plurality of votes on this last ballot, as Chancellor or to dissolve the Bundestag and call a snap election within 60 days.

 Following their election in the Bundestag, the Chancellor-elect will visit Bellevue Palace, the residence of the President, to receive a certificate of appointment.
 This is the moment, the elected individual actually enters office.
 After this short appointment-ceremony, the Chancellor returns to the Bundestag, in order to take the oath of office.
 Having taken the oath, the Chancellor will once again visit Bellevue Palace, this time joined by the individuals he intends to propose as cabinet ministers.
 The President will officially appoint the new government members, again handing over certificates of appointment.
 After the ministers are appointed, they return to the Bundestag and take their oaths of office, completing the appointment-process.